Graduate Certificate in Energy Efficient and Sustainable Building

 Next intakeNot applicable

-The Graduate Certificate in Energy Efficient and Sustainable Building program provides you with a multidisciplinary environment which will introduce you to the study of the science, design and management of sustainable buildings.
+The Graduate Certificate in Energy Efficient and Sustainable Building course provides you with a multidisciplinary environment which will introduce you to the study of the science, design and management of sustainable buildings.

-This program has been especially designed to suit the needs of current architects, engineers, project managers or other design professionals looking to gain further professional development in the build environment.
+This course has been especially designed to suit the needs of current architects, engineers, project managers or other design professionals looking to gain further professional development in the build environment.

-This program shows you how to apply your theoretical knowledge to your practice.
+This course shows you how to apply your theoretical knowledge to your practice.
 It will also build up your ability to respond to current and emerging issues, trends and client/organisational needs.

-The program will be delivered in structured face-to-face lectures with online published materials.
+The course will be delivered in structured face-to-face lectures with online published materials.

 Through replicating industry and professional practice settings, we equip you to work in multidisciplinary teams.
 These teams are involved in the development of sustainable design strategies and solutions for new and retrofitted buildings.